iot-for-all/awesome-iotcentral/README.md

 - [iotc-device-bridge](https://github.com/iot-for-all/iotc-device-bridge) - transforms and does bi-directional communication using AMQP in cloud-to-cloud integrations with IoT Central
 - [iot-central-transform-with-device-bridge](https://github.com/iot-for-all/iot-central-transform-with-device-bridge) - ***PRIVATE*** a more complete sample of using iotc-device-bridge to transform and send data to IoT Central
 - [iot-central-transform-with-iot-edge](https://github.com/iot-for-all/iot-central-transform-with-iot-edge) - ***PRIVATE*** uses Azure IoT Edge to transform and send data to IoT Central
+- [iotc-weather](https://github.com/iot-for-all/iotc-weather) - sends collected weather data from a MySQL database to an IoT Central application

 ## compute
 - [iot-central-compute](https://github.com/iot-for-all/iot-central-compute) - a simple way to do compute and data transformation on data sent to Azure IoT Central using Azure Functions